 With no real understanding of dating, love, sex education, or self-esteem, I became a teen mom at the age of 15.
 Becoming a high school dropout and a part of the hidden homeless came immediately after.
 I was told that I ruined my chance at happiness and that my world never move beyond my zip code.

 College try #2 came with no ACT, no SAT, and no letters of recommendation.
 I restarted my college education through The CHANCE Program at NIU.
-Once I left my toxic environment and took a chance on going to the middle of nowhere in the center of cornfield, I received love and support from staff members, faculty, and other students and earned my first successful academic semester!
+Once I was strong enough to leave my toxic environment, I took a chance on moving to the middle of nowhere in the center of cornfield.
+I received love and support from staff members, faculty, and other students and earned my first successful academic semester!

 College try #3 came with a transfer to NEIU.
-This new college experience paved the way to my becoming a McNair Scholar and I researched how images influence Black students' decisions to become college educated.
+This new college experience paved the way to my becoming a McNair Scholar and I researched how images influence Black students' decisions to choose specific academic institutions.
 From that, I learned how important representation is to visualization and actualization.
 Not only did I complete my Bachelor degree, I gained my Master's degree as well.

 A class assignment led me to, Michael Moore's documentary "Sicko" where I got that "Ah-Ha" moment.
 At 1 hour, 16 minutes, and 49 seconds is where I saw a Black American sharing the privileges of working and living in France.
 She doesn't know it, but she inspired me to expand my search for wellness, happiness, and joy beyond the borders of the United States of America.

-The dreaded “what ifs” no longer holds me back because I trust in my research on the history, laws, governments, traditions, and cultures of the U.S. and of nations abroad that look to benefit or contradict the betterment of the human condition.
-I am inspired that my life story can encourage you to build yours.
+The dreaded “what ifs” no longer holds me back because I trust in my research on the history, laws, governments, traditions, and cultures of the U.S. and have done an extensive comparative analysis of other nations abroad that look to improve the human condition.
+Thank you for taking the time to read my life story because I am hopeful that my life can help inspire yours.